tribbloid/shapesafe/README.md

 // [INFO] 1 >< 2 >< (3 >< 4) |<<- (i >< j)
 ```

-The errors are only captured once the expression is evaluated (e.g. by explicitly calling `.eval` or `.reason`, which does `peek` and `eval` simultaneously), which summons all rules of algebra like a proof assistant:
+The errors are only captured once the expression is evaluated (e.g. by explicitly calling `.eval` or `.reason`, which does `peek` and `eval` simultaneously), which summons all algebraic rules like a proof assistant:

 ```scala
   s1.eval